Skidw/bepaid-laravel/README.md

 ### Subscribe to events

-`BePaid Laravel` provides preconfigured URLs that can be used in requests.
+`BePaid Laravel` provides preconfigured routes that can be used in requests.
 Below is the list of it:

 | **Method** | **Path**              | **Name**              | **Middleware**              | **Event**                                                                 |
 |------------|-----------------------|-----------------------|-----------------------------|---------------------------------------------------------------------------|